percona/percona-server/doc/source/diagnostics/slow_extended_55.rst

 The option accepts fractional values.
 If set to 0.5, for example, queries longer than 1/2 second will be logged.

-If the value is set to 0, then all queries are logged.
-This is different from the standard |MySQL| build, where a value of 0 disables logging.
 Before version 1.01 of this feature, the value was an integer, and the unit of time was microseconds, not seconds.

 .. variable:: slow_query_log_timestamp_always